LUMOS: Large User MOdels for User Behavior Prediction: Method

 \subsubsection{Temporal Encoding}

-Temporal position is critical for user behavior modeling, as recent activity typically matters more than distant history, though specific past events (such as last year's similar events) can be highly relevant.
-While language models conventionally rely on sinusoidal additive embeddings~\cite{vaswani2017attention} or multiplicative rotation-based encodings like RoPE~\cite{su2021roformer}, the nature of position embeddings has been shown to be highly domain-specific, with time series models often benefiting from specialized temporal encodings~\cite{kazemi2019time2vec}.
-Through rigorous experimentation, we found that learned position embeddings yield the best performance compared to sinusoidal embeddings, RoPE, or time series-specific encodings.
-The position embeddings are initialised to 0, are added to the token sequence and are learned during training.
+Temporal position is critical for user behavior modeling, as recent activity typically matters more than distant history, though specific past events (e.g., last year's tournament finals) can be highly relevant.
+While language models conventionally rely on sinusoidal embeddings~\cite{vaswani2017attention} or rotation-based encodings like RoPE~\cite{su2021roformer}, position encoding behavior is highly domain-specific.

+Through systematic comparison (Table~\ref{tab:positional} in Appendix~\ref{sec:positional_analysis}), we found learned position embeddings yield the best performance.
+The embeddings are initialized to zero, added to token sequences, and optimized during training.
+Fourier analysis of the learned embeddings reveals they primarily encode low-frequency temporal patterns (see Appendix~\ref{sec:positional_analysis} for detailed frequency analysis).
+This suggests that for user behavior, broad temporal context (recent week vs. distant past) matters more than precise day-level positioning, contrasting with language models where exact token position is critical for syntax and semantics.